Roger Butler’s Berkeley letters

 Tony Scotland discovers a small cache of personal letters from Lennox and Freda Berkeley to their friend, Roger Butler

-A small cache of personal letters written by Lennox and Freda Berkeley to their friend, Roger Butler, who lost his sight as a young man, has come to light following the publication of a book about him.1 They form part of a much larger collection of Butler’s letters and other papers inherited by the author of the new book, Dr Christopher Stephens, who has kindly made them available to the Berkeley family.
+A folder of personal letters written by Lennox and Freda Berkeley to a friend, Roger Butler, who lost his sight as a young man, has surfaced following the publication of a new book about him.

 In a letter dated 24 August 1973, Lennox told Roger that he and Freda had just returned from the Three Choirs Festival at Hereford for the first performance of his orchestral piece, Voices of the Night.
 ‘It’s really simply a Nocturne’, he wrote, ‘in which I made no attempt to reproduce actual night noises such as the hooting of owls or the squeaking of ghosts, but rather to produce a nocturnal atmosphere.
 This I hope I did – anyhow the audience seemed to like it.’
-Lennox was always strongly drawn to the form of the nocturne, and the music critic Rob Barnett has speculated that it might have been ‘the very isolation of sounds, undisturbed by the visual’, which attracted him; and that perhaps he was drawn to work for the BBC in the similarly 'isolated' medium of radio in the 1940s because it enabled him to concentrate on sound alone.2
+Lennox was always strongly drawn to the form of the nocturne, and the music critic Rob Barnett has speculated that it might have been ‘the very isolation of sounds, undisturbed by the visual’, which attracted him; and that perhaps he was drawn to work for the BBC in the similarly 'isolated' medium of radio in the 1940s because it enabled him to concentrate on sound alone.1

 Lennox made a comment on his Oboe Quartet in a letter dated 16 July 1975.
 ‘At the time I wrote it [autumn 1967] I was going through a phase of having slow and rather sombre endings to almost everything – it became an obsession which I’ve now got over, though I’ve always had a tendency towards it and probably always shall.’
 He may have picked this up from the music of Fauré, whose late chamber works often end in a kind of resigned, twilight mood, or, more probably, from his friend Francis Poulenc, who, for all his music’s wit and sparkle, liked to end his later works, and his sacred music, in subdued reflection.
 So perhaps ‘slow and rather sombre endings’ are associated with a composer’s later life.